adimosh/adimosh.github.io/index.md

 ## Open-source work

 I have some [open-source projects](opensourceprojects) started, and I welcome any kind of contribution, be it in the form of code, or critique, or ideas, or bug reports, or anything else that will make them advance further.

+## Writing

+A collection of [my writing](writing) is available.

 ## Travel

 I like to [travel a lot](travel) (:construction: under construction :construction:), and experience places, people, cultures, habits, customs, etc. that are different from what I am used to.

 # How can I be contacted?